Monthly Planting Guidelines

 Note that heirloom varieties are generally fussier than hybrid varieties.
 The downside is there are fewer choices of color, flavor, and size with hybrids, and the seeds are more expensive than heirloom seeds due to the arduous task of creating the hybrids.
 Regardless of these detriments, if you’ve experienced problematic or diseased plants in the past, help the situation by choosing disease-resistant hybrids.
 Caring for them in a more masterful way and ensuring your soil is up to snuff are also necessary, but those are discussed in different month guides.
 For now, you are just selecting your tomato varieties to grow next season.

-Once you’ve honestly evaluated what you can offer your tomatoes and what you want out them, now is the time to order your seeds.
-Yes, it can be done in December, January, or February, but many tomato varieties sell out, particularly the more popular ones.
-Crop failures for seed companies happen too, and they may have limited supply of something you want.
+Once you’ve honestly evaluated what you can offer your tomatoes and what you want out of them, now is the time to order your seeds.
+Yes, it can be done in December, January, or February, but many tomato varieties sell out particularly the more popular ones.
+Crop failures for seed companies happen too, and they may have a limited supply of something you want.

-Note that saving tomato seeds properly is done from taking a sample from at least 20 tomato plants of the same variety.
-If you swap seeds with a home gardener or buy from an unknown source, the seeds can be mixed, contaminated with seed-borne illnesses, or harbor genetic diseases due to being inbred or not saved from a large-enough population.
+Note that saving tomato seeds properly is done by taking a sample from at least 20 tomato plants of the same variety.
+If you swap seeds with a home gardener or buy from an unknown source, the seeds can be mixed, contaminated with seed-borne illnesses, or harbor genetic diseases due to being inbred or not saved from a large enough population.
 Always deal with a reputable supplier.